Anilbl/VSCode/README.md

 This repo is to practice git commands <br>
 Git commands are generally used for reflecting the modified code
 <br>
-<p> This is only for the purpode of education in the field of version control</p>
+<p> This is only for the purpose of education in the field of version control</p>